sanadhis/IST-ML-Project1/README.md

 > Discovery of Higgs Boson using CERN's public dataset.
 The submission is made to competition platform [kaggle](https://www.kaggle.com/c/epfml-higgs).

-The main scripts for this project are implementations.py and run.py.
-In addition, we create python notebook, namely implementations.ipynb, to nicely document, reuse, and display processes in implementations.py scripts step-by-step.
+The main scripts for this project are implementations.py (six ML methods) and run.py.
+<br />In addition, we create python notebook, namely implementations.ipynb, to nicely document, reuse, and display processes in implementations.py scripts step-by-step.
+We also document how we process the features in dataset and perform our classification methods.
 <br /><br />
-**Note that all functions and helpers for the implementations.py and run.py are stored in scripts/ directory**.
+** Note that all functions and helpers for the implementations.py and run.py are stored in scripts/ directory, for more detail you can go through README in scripts/ **.

-## Important Notes for the Data
+## Important Notes for the Datasets
 **Please simply put the two data-sets (train.csv and test.csv) in higgs-data/ directory.**

 ## Project Structure
-- `higgs-data`: the CERN's public Higgs-Boson discovery data.
+- `higgs-data`: the CERN's public Higgs-Boson discovery datasets.
 - `report`: report in LaTeX
 - `scripts`: all main ML functions and helpers.
-- `setup`: Contains readme to give git syntax cheatsheet.

-## ML Implementations - implementations.py
+## implementations.py - 6 Mandatory ML Methods
 We implement 6 ML methods as follows:
 1. least_squares_GD : (Linear Regression using Gradient Descent)
 2. least_squares_SGD : (Linear Regression using Stochastic Gradient Descent)